MattMiller1989/mattmiller1989.github.io/projects.md

 permalink: /projects/
 ---

-Few of my projects.
-Currently doing more in backend, focused in Python and Django.
+Here are a few of my projects.
+Do not hesitate to reach out to me if you want to contribute or offer criticism.